Code of Conduct for the ASPA Annual Conference

 Further, such conduct is contrary to ASPA’s Code of Ethics, which all members promise to support.
 Specifically, it violates the principles of promoting democratic participation; strengthening social equity; demonstrating personal integrity; and advancing professional excellence.

 This Code of Conduct outlines the expectations by which all participants shall abide during the ASPA Annual Conference, conference-related activities, social events and other ASPA-sponsored events in which participants are gathered.
+It applies to all types of conference formats—that is, both in person and online.
 Participants include but are not limited to member and non-member attendees, speakers, public officials, staff, contractors, vendors, exhibitors, sponsors, awardees, guests and volunteers.

 ASPA expects all participants to: